morazor/TCM/README.md

 ##SUGGESTED BROWSERS

--On Windows: Firefox.
+- On Windows: Firefox.
--On MacOS: Chrome.
+- On MacOS: Chrome.